Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 # CRUD operations with Azure Cosmos DB

 To do create, read, update, and delete (CRUD) operations on records in Azure Cosmos DB, a small amount of code is required.
-Spring Data for the Azure Cosmos DB Core (SQL) API artifact supports the `CrudRepository` and `ReactiveCrudRepository` interfaces.
+Spring Data for the Azure Cosmos DB for NoSQL artifact supports the `CrudRepository` and `ReactiveCrudRepository` interfaces.
 It also includes `CosmosRepository` and `ReactiveCosmosRepository`.

 For this application, you use `ReactiveCosmosRepository`.